ArthurClemens/polythene/docs/theming/configuration-variables.md

 <!-- /MarkdownTOC -->

-<a name="introduction"></a>
+<a id="introduction"></a>
 ## Introduction

 Polythene components are styled with variables that specify the sizes and colors for that component.
+The variables are used to create a component style, to be written by JavaScript or to a CSS file.

-These variables are located in each component's `src/vars.js` file (see the complete [list of all variables](#list-of-all-variables) below).
+Component style variables are located in each component's `vars.js` file (see the complete [list of all variables](#list-of-all-variables) below).

 For example, the variables file for Icon is: